KaiZhang1228/DP2Net/README.md

 # DP2Net

-PyTorch implementation for paper: [`Dual Preference Perception Network for Fashion Outfit Recommendation in the Social Internet of Things`]
+PyTorch implementation for paper: [`Dual Preference Perception Network for Fashion Recommendation in the Social Internet of Things`]

 ## Environment Requirement